"My students amaze, humble, and most of all, TEACH me every single day"

 Dr. Martinez holds a Bachelor of Music education degree from Angelo State University (San Angelo,Texas); Master of Music in Opera Performance from Florida State University (Tallahassee, Florida); and Doctor of Ministry of Music from Covington Theological Seminary (Ft.
 Oglethorpe, Georgia.)

 The Barbershop Harmony Society is a leader in community singing and adult music education, with more than 20,000 members across North America; allied men’s and women’s organizations in more than a dozen countries bring the total number of active singers to more than 70,000 worldwide.
-Through active programs in music education, publishing, performance and outreach, the Society preserves and extends the reach of a uniquely American close harmony musical art form whose roots lie in African-American improvisation and European harmony traditions.
+Through active programs in music education, publishing, performance and outreach, the Society preserves and extends the reach of a uniquely American close harmony musical art form whose roots lie in African-American communities of the South in the late 1800s.
 Founded in 1938, the Society now expends nearly $1 million annually in support of community and school programs that bring the fellowship, fulfillment and excitement of vocal music to a new generation of singers.
 Follow the Barbershop Harmony Society on Twitter @barbershopnews and on Facebook (facebook.com/barbershopharmonysociety)

 For additional information, contact Brian Lynch, firstname.lastname@example.org or 615-673- 4131.